How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 [Fall] Lake Kawaguchi Maple Corridor / Momiji Kairou

-If you’re visiting Lake Kawaguchiko in the fall, stop by the beautiful Maple Corridor – a spot famous for it’s vibrant foliage.
-In Japanese, this site’s name is Momiji Kairou.🍁
+If you’re visiting Lake Kawaguchiko in the fall, stop by the beautiful Maple Corridor – a spot famous for its vibrant foliage.
+In Japanese, this site’s name is Momiji Kairou. 🍁

-Every year, from the end of October to mid November, there is the Momiji Matsuri festival.
+Every year, from the end of October to mid-November, there is the Momiji Matsuri festival.
 This festival celebrates the beautiful red leaves with road stalls and beautiful night illuminations.

 Kubota Itchiku Art Museum

-The Kubota Itchiku Art Museum is a traditional Japanese museum that showcases Itchiku Kubota’s beautiful art.👘
+The Kubota Itchiku Art Museum is a traditional Japanese museum that showcases Itchiku Kubota’s beautiful art. 👘

 Lake Bake Cafe